 When can I apply for forgiveness, and where can I find the application?

-The application will be electronic and available on our digital portal once your covered period ends.
-We'll send you an email with a link to your application.
-Make sure you sign in with your personal account credentials (username and password).
+We’ll begin processing forgiveness applications based on the loan’s funding date.
+When it's time for you to apply, we'll send you an email with a link to your online application.
+Make sure you sign in to our portal with your personal account credentials (username and password).

 What if I accidentally delete the forgiveness email Navy Federal sends me?

 First, try checking your email’s trash folder to see if you can locate and/or restore the email.